Tovborg/TorchVisionRPS/README.md

 - And then just follow the instruction in the OpenCV window
 - The images will be saved in the **data** folder, with the class name as the folder name
 - Note: Remember to click escape when you're done collecting images to start training the model
-- Note: The more samples you collect, the better the model will be, and n-collections can help you collect samples in different locations and lighting
+- Note: The more samples you collect, the better the model will be, but training times will be longer, and n-collections can help you collect samples in different locations and lighting
+- Note: You can increase batch size to speed up training, but it will use more memory

 3. Run the **play.py** file to play the game
 - ``python play.py``